 - Supports Bluetooth

-- Supports all Force Feedback/Rumble effects through Linux
+- Supports most force feedback and all rumble effects through Linux

 ff-memless